johnalison/WorkingPhilosophy/Questions.md

 - Have I confused schooling and EDUCATION?
 - How can I treat my greedy vices? how can I heal my sickness?
 - What philisophical lessons can I find in ordinary things?
+- What am I learning ?
+- What do I want to learn more about ?
+- What has X taught me/insspired me to learn?

 - What things are truly in my control ?
 - What am I learning and studying for ?